Fanny Wyrick-Flax is an Alexander Technique teacher and flutist in New York City.

 past group classes, presentations, and workshops

 The Juilliard School Music Advancement Program (MAP).
 20-minute introductory Alexander Technique workshop for 100 young musicians ages 8-17 enrolled in MAP, a tuition-free music education program.
-February 2025.
+New York City; February 2025.

 Marlene Meyerson JCC Manhattan.
 Introduction to the Alexander Technique.
-November 2024.
+New York City; November 2024.

 The Juilliard School Preparatory Division.
 Alexander Technique for Comfort, Coordination, and Confidence.
 5-week elective course on Zoom for young music students ages 9-18.
-Offered Spring 2024.
+Zoom; Spring 2024.

 Pianophoria!
 Music Festival.
 Introductory Alexander Technique workshop and masterclass with 14 adult amateur pianists participating in the Pianophoria! summer music festival.
-July 2024.
+New York City; July 2024.

 The Juilliard School Preparatory Division.
 Introductory presentations and instrument demonstrations for 80 students, parents, and faculty of The Juilliard School’s Preparatory Division.
-January and February 2024.
+New York City; January and February 2024.

 Mason Gross School of the Arts at Rutgers University.
 Alexander Technique presentation for the undergraduate music department of 150 students at Mason Gross School of the Arts.
-November 2023.
+New Brunswick, NJ; November 2023.

 Washington Heights Youth Orchestra at Orchestrating Dreams.
 Alexander Technique group classes for 12 young music students ages 13-17 at Orchestrating Dreams.
 4-week series.
-November and December 2023.
+New York City; November and December 2023.

 AT for All at Sapientia Center.
 Introduction to the Alexander Technique.
-June 2023.
+New York City; June 2023.

 MUSIC